nanoframework/Home/docs/building/build-instructions.md

 In case you specify an RTOS and you want its source to be downloaded from the official repository, you'll need:
 - For FreeRTOS a SVN client.
 [Tortoise SVN](https://tortoisesvn.net/downloads) seems to be a popular choice for Windows machines.
-- For mbed and ChibiOS a Git client.
+- For ChibiOS a Git client.
 [GitHub Desktop](https://desktop.github.com/) seems to be a popular choice for Windows machines.

 # Preparation